 Mr. High Five and I don’t really like to travel when everyone else does.
 We hate crowds and long lines and well, just waiting in general.
 We prefer to take the kidlets out of school and hit the road and go when no one else will be wherever it is that we are going.

 So that means that when the kids are out of school for spring break, fall break, Christmas, and summer we are usually all at home together under one roof, climbing all over each other driving each other totally crazy, pushing every button of each other’s that we can.

 I love my children, I really do.
 But they are all really close in age and they fight like mad monkeys in a jungle that only has one banana left.
 Some days I would just like to stick a fork in my eye rather than deal with all the fighting and whining.
 When we are on vacation together or even road trips everyone seems to get along and love each other, and we have a great time even though we are together night and day.

 Why can’t it be like that when the kids are out of school for a week and just at home?

 This past spring break we were home together and I was worried that a fork in my eye incident may need to present itself before the week even started.
+I try to discipline my toddler but like every toddler out there she’s crazy!
 I decided the week before that I needed to make the next week fun and interesting even though we were just going to be home and not on some exciting vacation.
 So I came up with some fun “staycation” ideas that saved my sanity and we created some really fun memories.

 5 Fun Things to do with Your Kids During Your Staycation